LaunchCodeEducation/intro-to-programming-csharp/src/chapters/unit-testing/mstest.rst

 .. admonition:: Question

-   You are creating a class registration app.
+   You are creating a class registration program for your local community center.
-   In order to qualify as a class, there must be a minimum of 5 students, and no more than 30.
+   In order to qualify as a class, there must be a minimum of 5 students enrolled, but no more than 30.
-   Which of the following would provide the best testing of edge cases?
+   Which of the following numbers would be useful for testing edge cases?

    #. ``38`` and ``14``
    #. ``30`` and ``5``
    #. ``-1`` and ``0``
    #. ``30`` and ``30``

-..  ans: b, ``30`` and ``5``;
+..  ans: ``30`` and ``5``;